praneethuppari/odin-recipes/README.md

 - [ ] Link those pages in the homepage

 ## Learning Objectives
-- Using basic HTML components
+- Learn to use basic HTML components
   1. Links, Images, Lists
   2. Italics / Em, Bold / Strong
 - Learn to create a nice project structure